LottieFiles/lottie-docs/docs/aep.md

 ### tdsn / fnam / pdnm

-These elements contain children but they are not `LIST` in RIFX, that's the only thing of note.
+These elements contain children but they are not {sl:`LIST`} in RIFX, that's the only thing of note.

 ### Child elements

-If an element has children. it's the same as the equivalent `LIST` in RIFX.
+If an element has children. it's the same as the equivalent {sl:`LIST`} in RIFX.

 ### `bdata`

-Elements with the `bdata` attribute have their binary data hex encoded in said attribute.
+Elements with the {sl:`bdata`} attribute have their binary data hex encoded in said attribute.

 You can parse their data the same way as you'd do in RIFX.